Idols of a Generation, Illusions to Prophecy

 Ivory dishwashing detergent ad from the 1960’s

-The images in the icon were based on a 1960's ad for Ivory dishwashing detergent (left) from women's magazines of the 1960's.
+The images in the icon were based on a 1960's ad for Ivory dishwashing detergent (right) from women's magazines of the 1960's.

 The mother, daughter, and grandmother place their "ageless" hands in front of the plates.
 The plates are like halos from Russian orthodox religious icons.
 This parallels the false promises from advertising.